iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Open QGroundControl, and wait for it to connect to your flight controller.
 Click on the Q in the upper-left corner, and then select "Analyze Tools."
 Select "MAVLink Console."
 Then follow these steps:

-    .. note:: If using dynamic control allocation with your flight controller (which is true when SYS_CTRL_ALLOC is enabled), you may need to use the "actuator_test" command instead of "motor_test".
+    .. note:: Depending on your version of PX4 and your configuration, you will have access to either "motor_test" or "actuator_test".
 You can find details on using both "motor_test" and "actuator_test" on the :ref:`DroneCAN Integration Tutorial <dronecan_px4_throttle_test_commands>`.

     1. Power on your Vertiq module.
     2. In the console, enter "motor_test test -p 100."